ElPatatin/inception-of-things/README.md

 - Minimum 4 cpu cores
 - Minimum 4GB of ram
 - Enable nested virtualization (Nested VT on virtualbox)
-- On network settings, put the network as NAT, and on advanced settings add the following port fowarding rule: TCP, , 2222, , 22.
+- On network settings, put the network as NAT, find port fowarding and add the rule: TCP, , 2222, , 22.
 - After installing and setting up the machine you may need to switch the boot order to make a priority the boot up from the disk.

 # Install alpine